 Whether you’re searching through dry grass or perusing the blue skies, you’ll find all kinds of animals sprinkled throughout these spaces.
 Take a look at some of the most exciting encounters you can look forward to on your Zambia tour:

-While known for their ferocity and killer instinct, these clawed creatures often sleep around 18 hours a day.
+While known for their ferocity and killer instinct, these clawed creatures often sleep around 18 hours daily.
 As these are social cat species, often operating in a group setting, there are usually more sightings to follow shortly after.

 One example of animal competitors for prey in Zambia is lions and hyenas, as they tend to eat the same animals.
 Hyenas would often steal the victorious spoils of lions, which usually results in a tense and aggressive interaction.